Outstanding Aquatic Veterinary Programs

 At Ohio State University, students in the fourth year of their DVM program can specialize in a field of study through electives and field experience.
 The school has numerous options available for those who want to gain off-site aquatic experiences in this final year.

-Comprising 167 credits, the program includes courses such as veterinary preventive medicine; respiratory system; clinical veterinary parasitology; veterinary emergency and critical care medicine; introduction to veterinary anesthesia; and introduction to surgery.
+The program, which comprises 167 credits, includes courses such as veterinary preventive medicine, respiratory system, clinical veterinary parasitology, veterinary emergency and critical care medicine, introduction to veterinary anesthesia, and surgery.

 • Location: Columbus, Ohio